-Two Neighbourhood Plans are being prepared in the borough in Chapel-en-le-frith and Whaley Bridge.
+There are two Neighbourhood Plans in the Borough in Chapel-en-le-frith and Whaley Bridge.
 The details below give progress to date on these plans as they were both designated outside the monitoring period.

 Chapel-en-le-frith

 The Parish Council has been working on a Neighbourhood Plan for Chapel-en-le-Frith Parish.
 The neighbourhood area was designated on 11 April 2013.
 The plan sets out a vision for the future of the Parish, along with policies on: